JueShanCoder/pulsar-io-tdengine/pulsar-io-tdengine-source/io-tdengine-source.md

         sql: "select * from meters"
         database: "power_2"
         tableName: "d1001"
-        sTableName: "meters"
+        stableName: "meters"
     ```

 ## Usage

 This example shows how to change the data of a TDengine table using the Pulsar TDengine connector.

-> Tips: We use docker for simulation testing
+> Tips: We use docker for simulation testing.
+If you already have docker's TDengine and Pulsar containers,you can skip step 1,2,3,4

 1. Initialize docker cluster.
 ```shell